riannalei/web102_prework-completed-/README.md

-# WEB102 Prework - Sea Monster Crowdfunding
+# WEB102 Prework - Fun Funding

 Submitted by: Rianna Lei

-Sea Monster Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Fun Funding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: 30 hours spent in total
+Time spent: 28 hours spent in total

 ## Required Features